Ankang Shaanxi, China Travel Guide

 Quality can vary, from paved to unpaved, especially in more remote mountain areas.

 Traffic can be dense in urban areas.
-Watch for motorcycles, scooters, and pedestrians.
+Watch for motorcycles, scooters, and walkers.

-Local operators may offer bus services for certain attractions or day trips to national parks.
+Local operators may offer bus services for certain attractions or day trips to the national parks.

 Arranged via hotels or agencies.

-Scenic boat rides for leisure and sightseeing, offering city views from the water.
+Scenic boat trips for leisure and sightseeing, offering city views from the water.

 Not for point-to-point transport.